 The Wanted Children Foundation (TWCF) was established in 2006 to meet the growing numbers of orphans and vulnerable children (OVC) in Nigeria, West Africa.

-The goal of The Wanted Children Foundation is to provide for these children who have been left without opportunity or hope of a better life.
-We believe that every child deserves to have a safe and nurturing environment where he/she can learn and grow, reaching the full potential that God intended for them.
-We do this by providing a compassionate home for (OVC), who have faced such loss and incredible trauma in their lives.
-In the grace and compassion of Jesus Christ, children and infants come into care and receive the love of family and the gift of belonging, as well as health and nutrition, psychosocial support, education and training.
-The goal of these homes is to provide environments that are family-centered, not institutions, where 6-8 children and a set of house parents live and function as a true family.
-The homes embrace a life-cycle approach to child care, where children will remain until they graduate from formal schooling and make decisions which will take them on towards a career in trades or academics.
+The goal of The Wanted Children Foundation is to provide care and a future for these children who have been left without opportunity or hope of a better life.
+TWCF believes that every child deserves to have a safe and nurturing environment where they can learn and grow, reaching the full potential that was created for them.
+We do this by providing a compassionate home for OVC who have faced loss and trauma in their lives.
+Children and infants who come into the care of TWCF receive the love of s new family, the gift of belonging, as well as health, nutrition, psychosocial support, mental health support, education and skills training.
+The goal of TWCF is to provide environments that are family-centered, and which embrace a life-cycle approach to child-care, which means just like in a biological family, children will remain until they graduate from their schooling and/or reach the legal age to make decisions which will take them onward; they will always have a home and family to return to.